-Major recent attempts to project the size of the labor force in Europe include the Aging Report of the European Commission (European Commission & Economic Policy Committee 2014), projections by Elke Loichinger (2015) and OECD projections (Spielvogel & Meghnagi 2018).
+Major recent attempts to project the size of the labor force in Europe include the Aging Report of the European Commission (European Commission and Economic Policy Committee 2014), projections by Elke Loichinger (2015) and OECD projections (Spielvogel and Meghnagi 2018).
 The Aging Report used average entry and exit rates based on recent trends and applied them to the Eurostat's age-sex population projections for each country.
 It is based on the 2013 Eurostat population projections by age and sex and use a cohort simulation model to project future participation rates.
 It gives a particular attention to the increase in the labor force participation of women, which is mainly driven by a demographic metabolism effect of younger generations of women more attached to the labor market replacing older women with lower participation rates.
 It also considers how recent pension reforms implemented in many European countries can affect future participation of older workers, but in definitive does not consider changes in other characteristics of the population that can have an impact on future labor force participation rates.

 Loichinger (2015) specifically addresses what could be the impact on future labor force size of European countries of one of these characteristics: the increase in educational attainment that is likely to occur (Lutz et al. 2014).
 As more educated population show higher participation rates than less educated, controlling for the expected increase in the average education level of the future European population should provide a more favorable picture of the expected future.
 Indeed, her projections results comparing scenarios that included or omitted the effect of education and suggest that the future size of the labor force might be larger than what was previously anticipated.
-The model used by Loichinger based on the multidimensional population projections developed by Lutz and colleagues (2014) makes a strong case for controlling for expected future changes in the advantage of including an important source of heterogeneity, but it is limited by its methodology when it comes to add additional sources of heterogeneity.
+The model used by Loichinger based on the multidimensional population projections developed by Lutz and colleagues (2014) makes a strong case for controlling for expected future changes in the composition of a population when projecting the future of the labor market supply.
+It had the advantage of including an important source of heterogeneity, but it is limited by its methodology when it comes to add additional sources of heterogeneity.